Lucius II: The Prophecy: Plot

 Following the events of the first game, Detective McGuffin drives Lucius to St. Benedict's Hospital for psychiatric evaluation.
-Upon arriving, Lucius reveals he's the son of the devil.
-That night, McGuffin is visited by Lucifer, who converts McGuffin to his side and convinces him to protect Lucius in the future.
-In the meantime, Lucius' powers vanish.
+Upon arriving at the hospital, Lucius reveals to McGuffin that he's the son of the devil.
+McGuffin realizes that Charles' accusations were correct, and Lucius was responsible for all deaths in the manor.
+That night, McGuffin is visited by Lucifer, who reveals to him that he was always a pawn of hell, manipulated to protect Lucius and care for him along his journey to fulfill "the prophecy".